teambit/docs/docs/sourcing-components.md

 It's possible to replace a sourced component with its corresponding node package.
 We call this process *eject*.
 When we eject a component using Bit, Bit triggers a delete action for the local component, and `npm install` command to install the package.

-To eject a component a component on export:
+To eject a component on export:

 ```bash
 $ bit export bit.examples string/left-pad --eject